-Google gets at least 6.9 billion searches every day in 2020.
-That works out to around 80,000 searches per second.
+Google gets at least 8.5 billion searches every day in 2022.
+That works out to more than 98,000 searches per second.
 Think about that, per second!

 In fact, there’s a good chance an internet search brought you to this article.
 I mean I hope since we are an SEO company.